SwastikTheSorcerer/Language-Translator/README.md

-# 🌐 Simple Language Translator
+# 🌐 Caveman Language Translator

 A beginner-friendly web app that lets you translate words and short phrases between languages using a free translation API.
 Built with **HTML**, **CSS**, and **JavaScript** — no frameworks, no backend.